VoThiKimTrang06101997/ReactJS-BookingMovieTicket/README.md

 ** Technology: HTML, SCSS, ReactJS, Axios, Bootstrap, Redux, Redux Thunk, MaterialUI,...

-**** Function:
+<space>**** Function:<space>
-++ Admin: Responsible for adding new movies and shows, canceling any movie or show, blocking/unblocking customers, etc.
+1. Admin: Responsible for adding new movies and shows, canceling any movie or show, blocking/unblocking customers, etc.
-++ Customer: Can view movie schedules, book, and cancel tickets.
+2. Customer: Can view movie schedules, book, and cancel tickets.
-++ Guest: All guests can search movies but to book seats they have to become a registered member.
+3. Guest: All guests can search movies but to book seats they have to become a registered member.
-++ System: Mainly responsible for sending notifications for new movies, bookings, cancellations, etc.
+3. System: Mainly responsible for sending notifications for new movies, bookings, cancellations, etc.

-**** Here are the top use cases of the Movie Ticket Booking System:
+<space>**** Here are the top use cases of the Movie Ticket Booking System:<space>

-++ Search movies: To search movies by title, genre, language, release date, and city name.
+1. Search movies: To search movies by title, genre, language, release date, and city name.
-++ Create/Modify/View booking: To book a movie show ticket, cancel it or view details about the show.
+2. Create/Modify/View booking: To book a movie show ticket, cancel it or view details about the show.
-++ Make payment for booking: To pay for the booking.
+3. Make payment for booking: To pay for the booking.
-++ Assign Seat: Customers will be shown a seat map to let them select seats for their booking.
+4. Assign Seat: Customers will be shown a seat map to let them select seats for their booking.

 ** Test Account:
   + Username: masu123